ndsev/zserio-tutorial-cpp/README.md

 joe.setSkills(skills);
 ```

-So after we have set all the fields, we have to declare a BitStream writer and write the stream:
+After we have set all the fields, we have to declare a BitStream writer and write the stream:

 ```cpp
 zserio::BitStreamWriter writer;